jeffr-y/phantom-analytics/README.md

 * Cross-language operations (Python vs R)
 * Working with Libraries, and Data Structures

+Final Putcome _Policy_ MAnagement _System
+Final Outcome
+The Policy Payment System is a  fully functional billing lifecycle application demonstrating:
+Object-Oriented Programming
+Clean Architecture
+Dynamic business rules
+UI-to-service separation
+Real-world invoice and  penalty handling

+It is a foundation for a production billing syste

 Output
+See attached Zip files for each of the outputs

-See respective folders for the different output of the uploaded files
+spective folders for the different output of the uploaded files